gilbertsoft/typo3-paradeis/extensions/sitepackage/README.md

-Base Sitepackage for the project Paradeis2017
+Sitepackage for the project paradeis.ch
 ==============================================================

 Add some explanation here.